The International Program Network

 In-depth analysis and advocacy

 Veteran reporter Mike O'Connor, CPJ's Mexico Representative, worked closely with Senior Americas Program Coordinator Carlos Lauría to write "Silence or Death in Mexico's Press" in September 2010.
 The report documents in chilling detail the murder, abduction, and other attacks on Mexico's journalists since President Felipe Calderón Hinojosa took office in 2006.
 A month after the report was published, a CPJ delegation presented it to Calderón and his cabinet, and received in response a pledge to push for an end to the systematic impunity at state and local levels.
-O'Connor, who is based in Mexico City, travels frequently to the site of journalist attacks, and has met with government officials to urge investigation and prosecution of these crimes.

 In fall 2011, CPJ also had consultants, stringers, and representatives working in the United Kingdom, Belgium, Senegal, Russia, Brazil, India, and Hong Kong SAR.